antiguatechlabs/antigua-tech-labs/memory-bank/productContext.md

 - Intelligent conversation capabilities that adapt to customer needs
 - Scalable architecture that can handle multiple simultaneous interactions
 - Data-driven insights to continuously improve conversion rates
+- Seamless integration with existing CRM and sales tools
+- Multilingual support to reach a global audience

 ## Target Audience